graphhopper/directions-api-java-client/README.md

 # Alternative API Client

-We also have an hand-crafted API client (`client-hc`) for the Matrix and Routing API.
-Which are much more memory efficient e.g. for large matrices.
-Maven:
+We also have an hand-crafted API client (`client-hc`) for the Matrix and Routing API that is more memory efficient e.g. for large matrices.
+The Maven snippet is:

 ```xml
 <dependency>